OTAKUWeBer/EasyAuth/README.md

 1. First, make sure you have Python installed on your computer.
 2. Clone or download this repository to your computer.
 3. Open a terminal or command prompt and navigate to the directory where you saved the script.
-4. Run the script by typing `python user_authentication_system.py` and hitting Enter.
+4. Run the script by typing `python user_authentication_system.py` and hitting Enter. (or open the downloaded file in a code editor (e.g., Visual Studio Code) or compiler and run it)
 5. Follow the prompts on the screen to sign up, log in, or reset your password.

 ## Contributions Are Welcome